 Arianespace was founded in 1980 as the world's first launch service & solutions company.

-Today, Arianespace has 21 shareholders from ten European countries (including French space agency CNES with 34%, Astrium with 30%, and all European companies participating in the construction of Ariane launchers).
+Today, Arianespace has 21 shareholders from ten European countries (including French space agency CNES with 34%, Airbus Defense and Space with 30%, and all European companies participating in the construction of Ariane launchers).

-Since the outset, Arianespace has signed more than 350 launch contracts and launched over 300 satellites using Ariane launchers.
-It has also successfully carried out three Soyuz launches from the Guiana Space Center, and the first Vega launch.
+Since the outset, Arianespace has signed more than 350 launch contracts and launched over 370 satellites using Ariane, Soyuz and Vega launchers from the Guiana Space Center.
 Nearly two-thirds of the commercial satellites now in service worldwide were launched by Arianespace.

-The company posted sales of 1.329 billion euros in 2012.
+The company posted sales of 989 million euros in 2013.